Princess Myeongsuk

-Princess Myeongsuk (1456–1482), or Princess Myeongui, posthumously honoured as Princess Taean, was a Joseon Princess as the only daughter of Deokjong of Joseon and Queen Insu.
+Princess Myeongsuk (1456–1482), or Princess Myeongui, previously known as Commandery Princess Taean, was a Joseon princess as the only daughter of King Deokjong and Queen Insu.

 Biography

 Early life

 The princess was born on 1456 and was named Yi Gyeong-geun.
 She was the older sister of the future Seongjong of Joseon and the younger sister of Grand Prince Wolsan.

 After her father's death in 1457, the 3rd year of King Sejo's reign, the Princess, along with her mother and brothers lived outside the palace.

 Marriage and later life

 On 19 December 1466, she married Hong Sang of the Namyang Hong clan who was honoured as Prince Consort Dangyang.

 In 1470, after her younger brother, Grand Prince Jalsan, ascended the throne, her father was posthumously elevated to King Deokjong and her mother was honoured as Queen Insu, and later promoted to Queen Dowager.

 The new King also honoured his older sister as Princess Myeongsuk, formally called Princess Myeongui.
 She gave birth to a son, Hong Baek-gyeong, in 1481.

 The princess later died on October 4, 1482, in the 13th year of the reign of her brother, Seongjong of Joseon, and it was reported that he was very sad about her death.

 Her son.
 Hong Baek-gyeong, later married a woman from the Seongju Yi clan, and had a daughter and son.

 The princess' granddaughter later married the future Queen Dangyeong's older brother, Shin Hong-pil.
 Shin also happened to be the Deposed Queen Shin's nephew, and intermarried into the Cheongju Han clan as Queen Dangyeong's and Shin Hong-pil's mother was a first cousin thrice removed to Princess Myeongsuk through Queen Insu.